Converging on the Cepheid Metallicity Dependence: Implications of Non-Standard Gaia Parallax Recalibration on Distance Measures: Revisiting the Finding of a Null Cepheid Metallicity Dependence

 \subsection{Updating the \citetalias{MF2025} measurement}

 Here, we adopt the same Cepheid sample as in \citetalias{MF2025} with their \textit{Gaia} EDR3 parallaxes taken from \cite{Riess2022b} \citep[or see][]{CruzReyes2023, Wang2024} instead of the distance moduli with ad hoc calibration from \citetalias{MF2025}.
 These parallaxes include the \citet{Lindegren2021_plx_bias} correction with no additional terms. \citetalias{MF2025} claim that clusters ``{\it improve statistical precision by a factor of 16}'' compared to individual Cepheids.
 However, it should be noted that clusters only improve parallax precision by a factor of $\sim$3, after accounting for an additional $\sim7~ \mu$as term in the parallax error due to angular covariance \citep{MaizApellaniz2021, Vasiliev2021}.
 These are included in the mean cluster parallax uncertainties.
-After inspecting the P--L diagram (see Fig.~\ref{fig:PL_outlier}), we noticed that the cluster Cepheid V367 Sct (in red) appears as an outlier compared to the other well aligned data points, and that it was excluded from the P--L figures in \citetalias{MF2025}.
-For this Cepheid they provide $\log P$=0.721 with $P$ in days (see their Table 1) as in \citet{Madore1975}, while all recent studies use $\log P$=0.799 \citep{Monson2012, CruzReyes2023, Breuval2020, Riess2022b, ZhouChen2021}.
+After inspecting the P--L diagram, we noticed that the cluster Cepheid V367 Sct (shown in red in Fig.~\ref{fig:PL_outlier}) appears as an outlier compared to the other well aligned data points, and that it was excluded from the P--L figures in \citetalias{MF2025} without justification.
+For this Cepheid, \citetalias{MF2025} adopt $\log P$=0.721 (see their Table 1) as in \citet{Madore1975}.
+However, \cite{Madore1978} identify V367 Sct as a double-mode Cepheid and provide fundamental and first overtone periods of 6.29307 days ($\log P$ = 0.799) and 4.38466 days ($\log P$ = 0.642), respectively.
+All recent studies use $\log P$=0.799 as well \citep{Monson2012, CruzReyes2023, Breuval2020, Riess2022b, ZhouChen2021}, which is the correct fundamental-mode pulsation period.
 In the following, we update the pulsation period of this Cepheid with $\log P$=0.799.

 The successive updates presented here are shown in Fig.~\ref{fig:intercept_OH} and are listed in Table~\ref{table:MF25_improvements_clusters}, where the first row is the original P--L relation obtained in the same conditions as \citetalias{MF2025}.
 Our best re-evaluation of the Milky Way cluster Cepheid P--L relation is:

+with $\sigma = 0.080 \, \rm mag$.
 It is represented in Fig.~\ref{fig:intercept_OH} with a red circle.
 Assuming the same metallicities as in Sect.~\ref{sec:remake_MF25} and the same LMC P--L intercept of $-5.787 \pm 0.010$ mag, we now obtain:

 in good agreement with most estimates from the literature.
 The key difference here is a net, mean 0.05 mag difference between the \citetalias{MF2025} and \citet{Lindegren2021_plx_bias} calibration of {\it Gaia} parallaxes (see $\beta$ values in Table~\ref{table:MF25_improvements_clusters}) which represents about half the size of the metallicity effect between the Milky Way (MW) and the LMC (or the full size if the HST FGS parallaxes are assumed to define the reference).